SURAJRAJPUT2006/SQL-Practice/Retail/readme.md

 Overview
 - This folder contains SQL queries focused on the SELECT keyword applied to a simulated retail business dataset.
 The dataset models core retail operations including customer management, product catalog, and order processing.

 - The goal is to practice foundational data retrieval and filtering operations commonly performed by data analysts within retail or e-commerce domains.
+And basic vision for any new learner to how to emphasize on SELECT keyword more domain or business specific.

 ### Business Context